 Mt.
 Cleveland Heights and Townhomes

 Community Builders of Kansas City secured more than $11.6 million in funding to create a safe and inviting duplex community for low-income families in 1999.
-Mount Cleveland Heights, located at 53rd and Cleveland, features 70 bungalow style duplexes with nostalgic front porches and enjoys nearby public transportation.
+Mt.
+Cleveland Heights, located at 53rd and Cleveland, features 70 bungalow style duplexes with nostalgic front porches and enjoys nearby public transportation.